SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 	ORDER BY "MMSI", "TS", "TS2";
 ```

-Query 1 above returns for each observation (see the highlighted one below at 16:53:03) the previous ones up 5 minutes (see column "TS2" - ranging from 16:48:48 to 16:53:03). `DIST_TO_PREV` contains the spatial distance to the previous observation (17 - 51 meters).
-We are only interested in the four distances *between* the observations WITHIN one window - this is why "DIST" is 0 for the oldest element in the window (line 356).
+Query 1 above returns for each observation (see the highlighted one below at 16:53:03) the previous ones up to 5 minutes (see column `TS2` - ranging from 16:48:48 to 16:53:03). `DIST_TO_PREV` contains the spatial distance to the previous observation (17 - 51 meters).
+We are only interested in the four distances *between* the observations WITHIN one window - this is why `DIST` is 0 for the oldest element in the window (line 356).

 ![](images/segments_step1.png)